 Meander the pristine waterways and inlets off Hilton Head Island and the rivers surrounding Bluffton in your personal kayak.
 Canoe and kayak rentals and instruction are available for those who want to explore the Island’s creeks, marshes and inlets along Calibogue Sound.
 Outside Hilton Head offers a year-round kayaking school led by an expert staff of ACA Certified instructors, as well as guided tours and day and overnight trips to destinations such as Cumberland and Pritchards Islands.
 Lucky Hilton Head Island kayaking enthusiasts might even catch a glimpse of a bottle nose dolphin during their ocean outing.

-Revisit nature at a Hilton Head nature preserve.
-Visit the Newhall Audubon Nature Preserve and view the natural flora and fauna of the Island.
-Find wildlife at Pinckney Island Nature Preserve, a former lookout used by early settlers.
-Walk the last remaining tract of undisturbed land on Hilton Head Island at Sea Pines Forest Preserves.
-Explore a 4,000 year-old Indian Shell Ring.
-Or, visit one of many registered South Carolina historic sites designated by the National Register of Historic Places.
-Listing of Hilton Head Nature Tours
+Get in touch with your wildlife-loving side at a Hilton Head nature preserve.
+Visit the Newhall Audubon Nature Preserve and view the natural flora and fauna of the Island, or discover wildlife at Pinckney Island Nature Preserve, a former lookout used by early settlers.
+Walk the last remaining tract of undisturbed land on Hilton Head Island at Sea Pines Forest Preserve, explore a 4,000-year-old Indian Shell Ring, or visit one of many registered South Carolina historic sites designated by the National Register of Historic Places.
+For more information, check out our listing of Hilton Head Nature Tours.

 Pinckney Island National Wildlife Refuge